Balajee2k/Namaste-React-Learning/Episode-03/Notes/Mycuratednotes.md

     Code Generation: Finally, Babel generates JavaScript code from the transformed AST.
 This is the final JavaScript output that browsers can execute.

 ## Q. React component
-A; Building blocks of user interfaces in React applications.
+A: Building blocks of user interfaces in React applications.
 They are reusable, independent pieces of code that encapsulate a specific part of the UI.
 Components can be thought of as JavaScript functions or classes that take in data (props) and return React elements that describe what should be displayed on the screen.

 ### There are two primary types of components in React:
-    -Function Components (newer):
-- **There are two primary types of components in React**:
     -Function Components (newer):
     These are JavaScript functions that accept props as input and return JSX elements.
 They are often used for simpler, stateless components.
     -Class Components (older):